Credit Reports and Scores

 Background

 Credit scores are used to evaluate consumer credit risk.
 They are also a significant factor in determining whether a consumer qualifies for credit, how much credit is made available, the cost of the credit, and under what terms.
+Credit scores are calculated from credit reports.
+These reports are detailed statements that include information on your credit activity.
+Among the factors included in credit reports are payment history, amounts owed on debt, length of credit history, whether new credit accounts have been opened, and the mix of credit a consumer has.
 Consumers’ credit records are primarily compiled by Experian, Equifax, and TransUnion.
 These are the three nationwide credit reporting agencies (also known as credit bureaus).
-Industry sources estimate that credit scores are a determining factor in 90 percent of all consumer credit decisions in the U.S.

 The Fair and Accurate Credit Transactions Act of 2003 allows consumers to obtain one free copy of their credit report every year from each of the three national credit bureaus.
 Most recently, the Economic Growth, Regulatory Reform, and Consumer Protection Act of 2018 allows consumers to freeze or unfreeze their credit reports for free at any time to block lenders’ access.
 This can be a means of protecting against identity theft and the opening of accounts in their name.